Principles of the 12-Step Program

 The second step is coming to believe that a power greater than yourself can restore you to sanity.

 Your higher power doesn’t have to be religious: it can be anything from God to the importance of family.
-And this step involves seeing outside of yourself to devote yourself to that greater thing.
+This step of the 12-step program involves seeing outside of yourself to devote yourself to that greater thing.
 Faith and dedication can return you to a healthier state.

 The 3rd Step: A Decision

-The third step is making a decision to turn our will and our lives over to the care of our greater power.
+In the third step, we embrace the principles of the 12-step program by deciding to turn our will and our lives over to the care of our greater power.

 The 4th Step: Moral Inventory